tvaneerd/isocpp/weak_equality.md

 3. building on Lawrence Crowl's comparison work (P0474, P0100)

-**Completeness** - ie it makes the table of the relationship between equality and ordering more complete (and teachable):
+**Motivation 1: Completeness** - ie it makes the table of the relationship between equality and ordering more complete (and teachable):

 ```
 +-----------------+------------------+